 Being an expert learner is about harnessing the neuroplasticity of the brain.
 Your brain changes regularly as new knowledge is accumulated.
 Get a child to list their super strengths and then remind them that together you will help them overcome their weaknesses.
 It is very empowering.

 Making mistakes without worry and stress is the only way to learn.
 As an expert learner, you are able to use those mistakes to learn and develop new ideas.
 Mistakes are not terrifying pointers to failures or knowledge gaps, but to things you don’t know, YET.
 This is Growth Mindset in action.

-At the bottom of Anderson’s Taxonomy is remembering.
-Remembering is simply the act of recalling facts.
-This seems like a simple step but without this step, nothing can happen.
-For the 11+ exams, those foundation skills include quick addition and multiplication, a broad vocabulary and recalling the order of the alphabet quickly and accurately.
-An expert learner is fully confident in these skills.
+At the bottom of Anderson’s Taxonomy is remembering (Knowledge in Bloom’s original taxonomy).
+Remembering is the simple act of recalling facts.
+This seems like a simple step but without this foundation step, there is nothing on which your child can build or develop their knowledge.
+For the 11+ exams, those remembering skills include quick addition, number bonds, multiplication, a broad vocabulary and recalling the order of the alphabet quickly and accurately.
+An expert learner is fully confident in these areas.

 This makes those pesky, complicated problems that much easier because you are not struggling with the basic information.
 Your brain has more room to manoeuvre the information around when those facts are quickly recalled.
 That knowledge base, especially when it comes to exams, is also about technique.
 Being able to manage your time and completing the easy parts first and quickly, so you have plenty of time to spend exploring solutions to harder problems, will relieve some of the stress of exams.